 Where to Retire in Butte and Home Prices

 Butte is made up of several neighborhoods.
 The uptown section, named after the steep streets, is located on a hillside and reflects the wealth of the city's mining history with beautiful Victorian homes and Queen Anne style cottages that were built in the late 19th century.
 The South district is below the hillside, where the gold mines were located and was home to the working class.
-Zillow reports the median home value in Butte was $143,000, well below the national average.
+Zillow reports the median listing price in Butte was $175,000 in mid-2019, well below the national average.
 In 2017, HGTV produced a pilot titled Butteification in which a couple restored a Victorian home.

 What is special about Butte